craftly-ai/landing-page/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's default starter
+  Craftly.AI Landing Page
 </h1>

-Kick off your project with this default boilerplate.
+## Pages to Code

+We want the following pages:
+- Landing Page: index21_12apr_TL.psd
+- Affiliate Page: Affiliate02_31mar_TL.jpg (Waiting on PSD)
+- Learn: Learn01_01apr_TL.jpg (Waiting on PSD)
+- Documentation Guide: Documentation01_05apr_TL.jpg (Waiting on PSD)
+- Blog (Already coded, I will add)
+- Post Page (Already coded, I will add)

+Here is a boilerplate for making a gatsby site.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._